mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 * **Untrusted Timer**: Set the number of seconds to wait before marking a missing agent as untrusted.
 Operations will not generate new links for untrusted agents.
 This is a global timer and will affect all running and newly-created agents.
 * **Implant Name**: The base name of newly-spawned agents.
 If necessary, an extension will be added when an agent is created (ex: `splunkd` will become `splunkd.exe` when spawning an agent on a Windows machine).
 * **Bootstrap Abilities**: A comma-separated list of ability IDs to be run on a new agent beacon.
 By default, this is set to run a command which clears command history.
+* **Deadman Abilities**: A comma-separated list of ability IDs to be run immediately prior to agent termination.
+The agent must support deadman abilities in order for them to run.

 Agents have a number of agent-specific settings that can be modified by clicking on the button under the 'PID' column for the agent: